SolverMax/Collated/Job-shop/Pyomo-cookbook/readme.md

 ## Notes

 The model has been modified:
-- Added environmental variable for email address to use NEOS Server.
+- Added environmental variable for email address to use CPLEX via NEOS Server.
 Replace with your email address.